 A hospital readmission is defined as an acute care unplanned rehospitalization to a Pennsylvania acute care hospital within 7 days, 30 days or 90 days from the date of discharge of the original hospitalization.
-Planned readmissions are identified using the Centers for Medicare and Medicaid Services' (CMS) planned readmission algorithm1, which distinguishes readmissions that are typically planned from those that are unplanned.
+Planned readmissions are identified using the Centers for Medicare and Medicaid Services' (CMS) planned readmission algorithm, which distinguishes readmissions that are typically planned from those that are unplanned.
 Readmissions that are identified as planned are not counted in the analyses.
 This rating indicates whether the hospital's observed 7-, 30-, or 90-day unplanned readmission rate is significantly higher than, significantly lower than, or not significantly different than expected.

 Readmissions for inpatient rehabilitation services (identified by revenue codes 0024, 0118, 0128, 0138, 0148, or 0158), mental health (MDC 19) or alcohol/drug disorders (MDC 20) are not counted.
 However, a subsequent acute care readmission within the 7-, 30-, or 90-day timeframe would be counted.
-Readmissions for patients diagnosed with COVID-19 (ICD-10-CM diagnosis code B97.29 in any position and discharge date from Feb 20, 2020 through Mar 31, 2020; or ICD-10-CM diagnosis code U07.1 in any position and discharge date on or after Apr 1, 2020) are not eligible.
+Readmissions for patients diagnosed with COVID-19 present on admission (ICD-10-CM diagnosis code U07.1 in any position) are not eligible.
 Same-day readmissions are included only if the original hospitalization resulted in a discharge to home (records with a discharge status code of 01, 06, 21, 81, 86, or 87; see Appendix B for valid discharge status codes).